What You Will Learn

 Use the word sanble to show what something looks like.

-You must use sanble with the word avèk, ak or tankou.
+You can use sanble by itself, or you can use it with the word avèk or ak.

 Consider These Examples